 Have Your Tires Inspected

 For good handling on winter roads, your tire pressures need to be at their recommended pressure.
 Also, during winter you should check your tire pressures whenever the temperature changes to accommodate for pressure fluctuations.
 Better yet, install a set of dedicated winter tires and rims on your Acura.
-Ask the service or parts departments at Jay Wolfe Acura of Springfield for your options.
+Ask the service or parts departments at Frank Leta Acura of Springfield for your options.

 Make Sure the Fluids are Full and in Good Condition